Christmas and Marriage meet

 Looking to the Source

 The Bible further informs us that we can ‘love one another because love is from God… and whoever loves has been born of God and knows God.’
-All love, whether it is recognized to be from God or not, originates from God.
+All love then, whether it is recognized to be from God or not, originates from God.
 But to love one another in the deepest way possible is to love in a way made available to us through knowing and experiencing God.

 And what kind of love do we know of from God?
 How did He demonstrate love?
 What do we experience?